victory-sokolov/Today-I-Learned/Python/Virtual environment.md

 pip install -r requirements.txt
 ```

-# Virtual env in Windows10 using VENV
+# Virtual environment in Windows10 using VENV

 create new virtual env